RediSearch/RediSearch/docs/Query_Syntax.md

 4. Numeric filters are inclusive.
 Exclusive min or max are expressed with `(` prepended to the number, e.g. `[(100 (200]`.

 5. It is possible to negate a numeric filter by prepending a `-` sign to the filter, e.g. returnig a result where price differs from 100 is expressed as: `@title:foo -@price:[100 100]`.
-However a boolean-negative numeric filter cannot be the only predicate in the query.

-## Prefix Matching (>=0.14)
+## Prefix Matching

 On index updating, we maintain a dictionary of all terms in the index.
 This can be used to match all terms starting with a given prefix.
 Selecting prefix matches is done by appending `*` to a prefix token.
 For example: